madeinspace/EcoNext/src/NOTES.md

 Second, look at the `Attributes` key in the Table object -- there should be an entry whose `Name` matches the variable we're looking for (eg `LocalJobNumber`). _This is not the column name_.
 The value we need to get is the `ReturnColumnName`, eg `PerYear1`.

-This value will be one of the columns returned by the SQL call, which we have access to in the `tableData` array. _Sometimes we want the first row back, sometimes we want the largest row back_.
-For now, until we can work out the best logic, it might be easier to manipulate `tableData` on a case-by-case basis to get the correct data returned.
+This value will be one of the columns returned by the SQL call, which we have access to in the `contentData` array. _Sometimes we want the first row back, sometimes we want the largest row back_.
+For now, until we can work out the best logic, it might be easier to manipulate `contentData` on a case-by-case basis to get the correct data returned.

 ---